X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.5.3 Import/Export JSON

 Like Phoneme Data Table, Emotion Data Table can be imported from a JSON file or a CSV file.
 We highly recommend using JSON instead of CSV files.
-The import and export steps are the same as Phoneme Data Table.
+The import and export steps are the same as the Phoneme Data Table.
 Please read the section [Import from JSON/CSV](#import-from-jsoncsv) and [Export as JSON/CSV](#export-as-jsoncsv) for more details.

 <br/>

 ## 4.6 Geppetto Micro Expressions Data Table

-The Geppetto Micro Expressions Data Table contains all information related to the micro expressions animation.
+The Geppetto Micro Expressions Data Table contains all information related to micro expressions animation.
 The Data Table associates each micro expression with a list of Morph Targets and their values.
 The Geppetto plugin provides a way to create your own Data Tables in order to animate any Skeletal Mesh with custom facial controls (Morph Targets).
-The Micro Expressions Data Table can be created directly within the inspector or imported from a JSON file :
+The Micro Expressions Data Table can be created directly within the inspector or imported from a JSON file:

 *Morph Target (or Blendshapes or Shapekeys) can be added on any 3D models software that you want.
 You can use an add-on on Blender or Maya for exemple.
 Or you can use Iclone 8 to add the Arkit Shapekeys standard to your 3D model.*

 ### 4.6.1 Create from scratch

-1. On the Content Drawer (Ctrl+Space), right click at the desired location and create new Data Table (under *Miscellaneous > Data Table*).
+1. In the Content Drawer (Ctrl+Space), right click at the desired location and create new Data Table (under *Miscellaneous > Data Table*).
-On the Pick Row Structure window, select `GeppettoMicroExpressionTableRow` :
+In the Pick Row Structure window, select `GeppettoMicroExpressionTableRow`:

 ![](./images/Geppetto_Phonemes_DataTable_image_1.png)
 ![](./images/Geppetto_MicroExpressions_DataTable_image_2.png)